Amed Rosario Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.
+- The pitching staff for the Athletics has a collective 7.9 K/9, the fourth-worst in the league.

-- The Athletics have a 6.00 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.00 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (111 total, 1.5 per game).
+- Athletics pitchers combine to surrender 112 total home runs at a rate of 1.5 per game (most in the league).

-- His last time out was on Thursday against the Tampa Bay Rays, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- His most recent appearance came on Saturday against the Philadelphia Phillies, when the lefty tossed seven innings, surrendering four earned runs while allowing four hits.

-- In four games this season, the 29-year-old has amassed a 3.48 ERA and 10 strikeouts per nine innings, while allowing a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.